ember-tooling/vscode-ember-pack/README.md

 # Ember.js Extension Pack

-This extension pack adds all extensions to Visual Studio Code you need for the best developer experience.
+This extension pack adds all extensions to Visual Studio Code you need for developing Ember.js applications.

 ## Included extensions